 5. Boost your CV with an internship abroad

 We provide a variety of internships including Medicine & Healthcare, Law & Human Rights, Journalism and more.
-This experience will provide you with basic skills and a confidence that’ll benefit you in your later studies or career.
+This experience will provide you with basic skills and confidence that’ll benefit you in your later studies or career.
 You’ll also have some great stories to share in future interviews.